roman-milk/roman-milk.github.io/the-hitch-hiker.md

  "Yes Shauna, I guess you have."

  I watched her pack and then I drove her out to the airport and dropped her off.
 I have no idea where she flew off to and I never heard from her again.
-Report_Story #1